-Karli is from Milwaukee, WI and is a new addition to the Girls Leading Girls staff as head coach and program assistant.
-Karli recently joined our 03/04 SF Sol team to Gothenburg, Sweden for the Gothia Cup over the summer.
+Karli is originally from Milwaukee, Wisconsin.
+She joined Girls Leading Girls in 2017 as a head coach and SF Sol program manager.
+Karli recently joined our 03/04 SF Sol Travel team to Gothenburg, Sweden for the Gothia Cup over the summer.

 Karli has coached at the Julie Foudy Sports Leadership Academy (JFSLA) in New Jersey, Illinois, Georgia, and California every summer since 2011.
 She has worked with girls ages 9-18.
 At JFSLA, the coaches focus on teaching the girls soccer skills, but also teaching them about leadership on and off the soccer field.
 Throughout the years, Karli has had the opportunity and privilege to learn under former national players, current professional players, college coaches, and club coaches.